mindworm666/meinprompts/Swe/global_agent.md

 - **Architectural Transparency:** Names should reveal component roles within the system
 - **Pattern Fidelity:** Naming choices should reinforce rather than contradict architectural patterns
 - **Domain Resonance:** Terminology should directly reflect domain concepts and responsibilities
+- **Client Clarity:** Every encapsulation should reflect a wise decomposition of capabilities that increases clarity from the client perspective

 ## 🧪 VERIFICATION CHECKPOINT